nasa-communities/nasa-communities.github.io/_clubs/groc.markdown

 The Goddard 2 Miler is the venerable, semi-annual race around the Goddard campus in Greenbelt, Maryland.
 The race is open to NASA employees and contractors and certain guests by invitation.
 This spring and fall event are typically attended by several hundred participants, some of whom race, some who jog, and many more who walk the moderately easy course, all on Goddard Space Flight Center roads.

 The Fall 2025 race took place on Wednesday, October 22nd, 2025 - this was our 100th 2 Mile!
 We've had this twice per year since 1976!

-### Registration
-Registration is organized through [RunSignUp.com](https://runsignup.com/Race/Events/MD/Greenbelt/NASAGoddard2Miler).

-$8.00 for pre-registration for the Fall Race.
-Special 100th anniversary bibs for this run while supplies last!

-**Pre-registration only; there will be no race-day registration.** Only those with proper security credentials and have security access to the center will be allowed to participate.

 ### Course Map